Gbensky/TwitterAutomationTest/README.md

 ### Note
  - Cypress has a default configuration.
 You can change this in your cypress. json file.
 See [here](https://on.cypress.io/guides/configuration)
  - npm dependencies and libraries can be added in the package.json file
+ - Text in this block `code block` should ran in a terminal/ command prompt